Adaptive multivariate integration over hypercubes (hcubature and pcubature)

 We highly recommend referring to the vignette to achieve the best results!

-function is the h-adaptive version that recursively partitions
+The hcubature function is the h-adaptive version that recursively partitions

 the integration domain into smaller subdomains, applying the same integration